OVN-Kubernetes Architecture¶

 - Stability: The OVN Northbound and Southbound databases are local to each node.
 Since they are running in the standalone mode, that eliminates the need for RAFT, thus avoiding all the “split-brain” issues.
 If one of the databases goes down, the impact is now isolated to only that node.
 This has led to improved stability of the OVN-Kubernetes stack and simpler customer escalation resolution.

 - Scale: As seen in the above diagram, the ovn-controller container connects to the local Southbound database for logical flow information.
 On large clusters with N nodes, this means each Southbound database is handling only one connection from its own local ovn-controller.
-This has removed the scale bottlenecks that were present in the centralized model helping us to scale horizontally with node count.
+This helps OVN-Kubernetes scale horizontally with node count.

 - Performance: The OVN-Kubernetes brain is now local to each node in the cluster, and it is storing and processing changes to only those Kubernetes pods, services, endpoints objects that are relevant for that node (note: some features like NetworkPolicies need to process pods running on other nodes).
 This in turn means the OVN stack is also processing less data thus leading to improved operational latency.
 Another benefit is that the control plane stack is now lighter-weight.